shenef/Boktai-Speedrunning/src/shinbok/any.md

 ### <span class="trap">Armor Trap</span>

 - Shoot once with ![icon][wizard_frame] Wizard Frame to force it to shield.
 - Get closer and use ![icon][gradius]
-Gradius while aiming UP until the cutscene triggers. (approx time until cutscene: ~15.85s)
+Gradius while aiming Up until the cutscene triggers. (approx time until cutscene: ~15.85s)
 - After the cutscene, spam B as Black Django.
 - You are now **Lvl 6** _(224 => 413 EXP)_.